AlbertStjarne/LoShuMagicSquare/README.md

 ## Instructions
 This is a game for the Console simulating the moves needed to solve the game Tower of Hanoi.

 Open the program in Visual Studio and click play.
-With brute force, randomly moving the numbers and checking the result and finally presenting one of the solutions and stating the number of tries it took.
+With brute force, randomly switching two numbers until amagic square board is formed, that is a board where the sum of the numbers is the same in all directions.
+Finally presenting one of the solutions and showing the number of tries it took.

-The starting point is a 3 x 3 grid with the number 1 - 9:
+The starting point is a 3 x 3 grid with the numbers 1 - 9:

 1     2     3